* Top retail chains report Nov. same-store sales Dec. 2-3

-Discount retailers are expected to fare better.
-Their November same-store sales should rise 4.1 percent compared with last year's drop of 6.8 percent, according to Thomson Reuters data.
+Discounters should fare better.
+Their November same-store sales are expected to rise 4 percent compared with last year's 6.8 percent drop, according to Thomson Reuters data.

-Exstein said gas prices rose from $2.55 in October to $2.65 in November, which should benefit sales results at warehouse club operators like Costco, BJ's Wholesale Club Inc BJ.N, and Wal-Mart's Sam's Club's that operate gasoline stations.
+Exstein said gasoline prices rose from $2.55 per gallon in October to $2.65 in November, which should benefit sales results at warehouse club operators like Costco, BJ's Wholesale Club Inc BJ.N, and Wal-Mart's Sam's Club's that operate gasoline stations.

-Tom Stemberg, managing general partner at Highland Consumer Fund and the founder of Staples (SPLS.O) said most retailers lose money on their Black Friday specials.
+Tom Stemberg, managing general partner at Highland Consumer Fund and the founder of Staples Inc (SPLS.O), said most retailers lose money on their Black Friday specials.
 But he said many retailers protected profits this year by cutting inventory.